The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: Concluding remarks

-Additionally, we are applying the semi-Markov beta-Stacy process to perform inference and predictions in Hidden Semi-Markov Models (HSMMs), in which the sequence of visited states is observed only indirectly \citep[Chapter 6]{Barbu2009}.
+Finally, we are applying the semi-Markov beta-Stacy process to perform inference and predictions in Hidden Semi-Markov Models (HSMMs).
+In these models, the sequence of visited states is observed only indirectly \citep[Chapter 6]{Barbu2009}.
 As a specific application, we are developing a novel approach for changepoint analysis in which the state of a semi-Markov process represents the latent regimen of a time series \citep{Smith1975,Muliere1985,Ko2015,Peluso2018}.